In this article, we will learn about lambda function in python with example and its use in map()

 This is a function object along with its memory address.

-In the last section, we saw how to create a lambda function.
+In the last section, we saw how to create a lambda function in python.

-A lambda function is invoked similar to a normal function by using the name of the variable followed by the parenthesis and supplying its arguments inside the parenthesis as shown below
+A lambda function is called or invoked in the same way as a normal function by using the name of the variable followed by the parenthesis and supplying its arguments inside the parenthesis as shown below

 fun(5, 10)